airpair/git-powered-collaborative-blogging/post.md

 **For authors**

-- Exposure to more readers than publishing on your own
+- Exposure to more readers and getting more feedback than publishing elsewhere
-- More feedback
 - Crowdsourced help improving your posts
 - A forum to bounce and evolve whacky ideas before they become public
-- Instant exposure for great work, without aquiring a prior following
+- Instant exposure for great work, without previously building traffic and following

 ### 1.4 Getting your hands dirty

-- [Starting a post](/posts/new) is a piece of cake.
+- **[Starting a post](/posts/new)** is a piece of cake.
-- Forking is as easy as hitting the orange 'Fork this post' button in the right rail.
-Try it :)
+- Forking is as easy as hitting the orange Fork button in the right rail.
 - Review posts waiting for feedback anytime from the   [Posts in review](/posts/in-community-review) page.

 <!-- *TODO mention sharing and put share widget here* -->

 ** 1.5 Bookmark this post **

-We hope you like what you've seen so far and are wanting to read on.
-You might consider using AirPair's bookmark feature for an easy way to return to this post later - *it is a lengthy read!*
+We hope you like what you've seen so.
+You might consider using AirPair's bookmark feature for an easier way to return here later.

 ## 2 Why Build Git Powered Publishing?